auth0/go-auth0/README.md

 	authAPI, err := authentication.New(
 		context.Background(),
 		domain,
-		authentication.WithClientID(clientID)
+		authentication.WithClientID(clientID),
-		authentication.WithClientSecret(clientSecret) // Optional depending on the grants used )
+		authentication.WithClientSecret(clientSecret), // Optional depending on the grants used )
 	if err != nil {
 		log.Fatalf("failed to initialize the auth0 authentication API client: %+v", err)